MAP STORY LOGIC

 The process helps you to think more clearly about exactly where you and the project are right now.
 You'll discover and explore the ‘what if’s’ and identify exactly what needs developing.
 You'll walk away with real clarity about next steps.

-Paul can also help you when it comes to pitching the concept, pinpointing the points and the logic as to how they should be presentation.
+Paul can also help you when it comes to pitching the concept, pinpointing those key elements that can make the presentation work.

 500+ projects 100+ companies 20+ countries